 Manifestations of Peter Pan Syndrome

-The manifestations of Peter Pan Syndrome can vary from person to person, but generally include difficulties maintaining healthy adult relationships, lack of job or emotional stability, emotional dependence on authority figures, avoidance of long-term commitments, impulsivity, constant search for gratification immediate and lack of future planning.
-These behaviors can negatively affect the person's life and their environment, generating interpersonal conflicts, personal dissatisfaction and difficulties in achieving goals and objectives.
+The manifestations of Peter Pan Syndrome can vary from person to person but generally include difficulties maintaining healthy adult relationships, lack of job or emotional stability, emotional dependence on authority figures, avoidance of long-term commitments, impulsivity, the constant search for immediate gratification, and lack of future planning.
+These behaviors can negatively affect the person's life and their environment, generating interpersonal conflicts, personal dissatisfaction, and difficulties in achieving goals and objectives.

 How to resolve Peter Pan Syndrome?